 Take time to tap into the best resource you have, your children’s dentist.
 They may be able to use their knowledge of your children’s needs coupled with their experience to help you manage your children’s oral health.
 With their help you may be able to determine how to best manage fluoride and your child, starting a dental routine that will support healthy teeth for years to come!

-Call our Gilbert, Mesa or Queen Creek dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Gilbert, Mesa or San Tan Valley dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.